5 stars

 Talk to a Lawyer

-In recent years, Canada has been experiencing an upswing in business immigration from entrepreneurs, business owners, and self-employed individuals.
-If you are considering immigrating to Canada from Nigeria then this article is for you.
-You will learn about official immigration programs for entrepreneurs and companies.
+In recent years, Canada has been experiencing an upswing in business immigration programs for entrepreneurs, business owners, and self-employed individuals.
+If you are considering immigrating to Canada from Nigeria, then this article is for you.
+You will learn about official immigration programs for entrepreneurs and companies, which can lead to becoming permanent residents.
+Nigerians are well positioned to qualify for Canada’s immigration programs due to high English proficiency, education level, and work experience.
 We rely on our industry experience to provide you with the most up-to-date and exclusive information about business immigration to Canada.

-Nigerian entrepreneurs excited to launch or expand their businesses in Canada have many possible streams they can follow to achieve their immigration goals.
+Nigerian entrepreneurs excited to launch or expand their businesses in Canada have many possible streams they can follow to obtain permanent residence and achieve their immigration goals.
 Economic immigration accounted for 76% of all Nigerians who came to Canada in 2019.

-There are four Canadian immigration programs for business owners and entrepreneurs from Nigeria to choose from.
-Each program allows applicants and their family members to become eligible for permanent residency.
+There are four Canadian immigration programs for Nigerian business owners and entrepreneurs.
+Each program allows applicants and their family members to become eligible for permanent residency, including those with a job offer.
+The minimum investment amount needed in business immigration programs leading to permanent residency in Canada can start at $100,000.

-• Intra Company Transfer (ICT) – this stream is the best fit for established Nigerian businesses that want to explore moving their teams and company to Canada via expansion.
-Businesses that are well-established domestically can use this pathway to move key members of their company abroad.
-Nigerian nationals in Canada on ICT permits become eligible for numerous paths to apply for permanent residency after just 1 year of employment in Canada.
+• Intra-Company Transfer (ICT) -This stream is the best fit for established Nigerian businesses that want to explore expanding to Canada with their teams and companies.
+Well-established domestic businesses can use this pathway to move key members of their company abroad.
+Nigerian nationals in Canada on ICT permits become eligible for numerous paths to apply for permanent residency after just one year of employment in Canada.

-• Entrepreneur Work Permits – this pathway is for relatively small businesses with big ideas!
-Entrepreneurs, experienced managers, and high net-worth individuals can start their own business in Canada, or invest in an existing one.
+• Entrepreneur Work Permits – This pathway is for relatively small businesses with big ideas!
+Entrepreneurs, experienced managers, and high-net-worth individuals can start their own business in Canada or invest in an existing one.
 Nigerian entrepreneurs holding this work permit have the option of transitioning to Canadian permanent residence after 1 year of running their Canadian business.
+The business must be a qualifying business to meet the program’s requirements.

 • Owner-Operator LMIA Program – for many years this pathway was a very popular option for Nigerian business owners, investors, and entrepreneurs hoping to expand to Canada.
 After the substantial changes to the program made in April of 2021, Nigerian entrepreneurs and skilled workers have been able to apply via the standard LMIA pathway.
 However, many have switched their sights to the more streamlined Entrepreneur Work Permit program.